hipay/hipay-docs/hipay-enterprise-sdk-js_3/Reference/1-Reference.md

 Base stylesheet refers to the default CSS stylesheet loaded when you use Hosted Payments or Hosted Fields with `selector`.

-This stylesheet is automatically added in the `<head>` of your HTML page but you include it manually to increase loading performance.
+This stylesheet is automatically added in the `<head>` of your HTML page, but you can include it manually to increase loading performance.

 ```html
 <link href="https://libs.hipay.com/css/base-stylesheet.css" rel="stylesheet" />